 [25-31.
 Repealed in Gazette 19 Dec 1975 p.
 4573.]

-Taxation of costs
+Division 2 — Taxation of costs

+[Heading inserted in Gazette 22 Feb 2008 p.
+640.]

 32. Bills of costs to be taxed

 (1) Unless the Court in a particular case otherwise directs, bills of costs and fees which are payable to practitioners admitted and entitled to practise in the Court in respect of business transacted by them in the Court or its offices, and which have been directed by judgment or order to be taxed, shall be taxed, allowed and certified by the Taxing Officer who shall appoint a time for taxation on the application of the party claiming taxation.